Why You Should Be Happy to Pay Higher Prices for Sustainable Brands

 It makes no sense to compare sustainable brand prices to fast fashion.
 Simply put, the criteria aren’t the same.
 Fast fashion’s objective will always be to overproduce and make the most profit, regardless of ethics.
 Sustainable fashion’s objective is to safeguard our environment and people.

-Knowing the true cost behind items is a huge stepping stone into reducing the environmental impact we have on our planet.
+Knowing the true cost behind items is a huge stepping stone to reducing the environmental impact we have on our planet.

 Sustainability isn’t something you can buy, but rather a mindset shift.
 And it’s a commitment to sustainability that will harness real change.